oz123/awesome-c/README.md

 ## Editors ##

-These are specifically fancier, IDE-type editors.
+Fancier, IDE-type editors.
 If you want a programmer's text editor, look elsewhere.
-Besides, whatever choice you make most likely supports C anyway.
+Besides, whatever you use most likely supports C anyway.

 * [Anjuta DevStudio][42] - The GNOME IDE.
 [GPL-2.0][15].
 * [Code::Blocks][249] - An extensible, configurable IDE supporting